metatensor/metatensor/docs/src/core/overview.rst

 - :py:class:`TensorBlock` can have an arbitrary number of components associated with the values, which will always occur "*in between*" samples and properties metadata;
-- when values in a :py:class:`TensorBlock` have components, and gradient with respect to some parameter would add more components, the resulting gradient components will contain first the new, gradient-specific components, and then all the components already present in the values.
+- when values in a :py:class:`TensorBlock` have components, and gradients with respect to some parameter would add more components, the resulting gradient components will contain first the new, gradient-specific components, and then all the components already present in the values.